Wisc-HCI/CoFrame/cobots_ur_bringup/README.md

 Then install ROS.

 If not using the VM then install according to your specific OS's version.
 Otherwise, install ROS Indigo on the VM.
+I used the desktop-install instead of the desktop-full-install.

 Create a workspace called `catkin_ws` in your home directory.
 If you name it something else, the provided script will not work.
 However you are free to change